AlexKvazos/VanillaToasts/README.md

 ```

 ## Positioning the toast
-To set a different position for the toast, use the `positionClass` property on the options of VanillaToast.
+To set a different position for the toast, use the `positionClass` property in the options of VanillaToast.

 ```
 // Create a toast